-This page presents the harmonic operator approach introduced by Flamandzki Artur, offering a novel path to resolving the Riemann Hypothesis via constructive interference analysis.
+This page presents the harmonic operator approach developed by Flamandzki Artur, proposing a constructive interference framework addressing the Riemann Hypothesis.

 The Riemann Hypothesis, posed by Bernhard Riemann in 1859, concerns the distribution of prime numbers and the zeros of the Riemann zeta function.